COSC-499-W2023/year-long-project-team-13/docs/weekly logs/Raymond_weeklylog.md

 ![Task_Done](./images/tasks/Paing-Task.jpg)

 ## Recap of week's goals
-I collaborate with my team to discuss and work on the project plan.
+I collaborate with my team to discuss and work on the project plan, team weekly log and completed my personal weekly log.